zishaan1911/alpha-decay-detection-system/README.md

 # alpha-decay-detection-system

 ## Overview
 Markets evolve, hedge funds may copy your strategy, market microstructure may change, or the macroeconomic regime may shift.
-As a result, trading signals inevitably lose their edge—a phenomenon known as Alpha Decay.
+As a result, trading signals inevitably lose their edge, a phenomenon known as Alpha Decay.

 This repository contains a Jupyter Notebook built to detect the decay of Alpha.
 The system treats a trading signal like a biological organism or a radioactive isotope to answer one critical question: *Has my trading signal stopped working?*